Roxana1981/allvintage/README.md

 ## Credits

 Blog images were sourced from Pexels and Unsplash websites.
 Credit to Chepte Cormani, Cartist, Pixabay, Giallo, Anna Zakharova, Jordan Benton.
+Text in the blog posts was sourced from Wikipedia.

 The project concept was influenced by Code Institute's blog walkthrough project.